kstenschke/doShell/README.md

 doShell is foremost targeted, but not limited, to automation of operations involving browsing the web.

-This project is a source-to-source (S2S) transpiler and runtime system.
+This project is a source-to-source (S2S) transpiler (for allowing, unlike to if implemented as purely an iterpreter, manual script refinements) and runtime system.

 **What about Windows?**
 On Windows, i recommend using the excellent [AutoHotKey](https://www.autohotkey.com/)